mvanthoor/rustic-book/src/search/ordering/mvv_lva.md

 An example of the effectiveness of this implementation is given below.
 In the first run, Rustic Alpha 1 is searching a position without any move ordering in place.
-In the second run, MVV-LVA has been enabled as the one and only move ordering techique.
+In the second run, MVV-LVA has been enabled as the one and only move ordering technique.
 (For brevity's sake, part of the output string has been truncated, as the extra information is not relevant for this example.)